 - The “From” area of the notification emails to you will come from the client’s name, even after being marked as a HIPAA account.

 - Clients receiving notifications can opt-out from future ones by clicking the "Unsubscribe" link in e-mails or replying to a text message with "STOP".
 When scheduling any appointment you can prevent notifications from being sent by omitting the email address or phone number for that appointment.

 - Create unique accounts for each of your staff to audit their access.
-Separate admin accounts can be created within Manage Users under Availability & Calendars.
+Separate user accounts can be created within Manage Users under Availability & Calendars.

 - If you are interested in connecting Acuity Scheduling with Google Calendar you must sign a separate BAA with Google prior to connecting them together.
 The same goes for any other services you integrate Acuity with, and it’s up to you to maintain HIPAA compliance with any and all connected services.